CHAdeMO: CHAdeMO 3.0: ChaoJi

+Charge2Bike

+A CHAdeMO standard for Electrically Power Assisted Cycle (EPAC) Electric bicycles charger (Charge2Bike v1.2) was released in late 2024.
+OEM like Bosch, Shimano, Yamaha and Panasonic are involved.

+The standard allows (fast) charging of the battery with direct current without the need to bring along the specific charger that connects to the AC grid.
+It provides up to 60 Volt DC, the Extra-low voltage deemed safe, and up to 20 A (max.
+800 W).

+Similar standards already exist: the common USB-C is limited to 240 Watt (48 Volt, 5 Ampère), while EnergyBus (48V, 30A, 1200W) already offers public chargers in parts of Europe, at higher power.

 Deployment

-Charging stations

 CHAdeMO-type fast charging stations were initially installed in great numbers by TEPCO in Japan, which required the creation of an additional power distribution network to supply these stations.

-Since then, CHAdeMO charger installation has expanded its geographical reach and in January 2022, the CHAdeMO Association stated that there were 44,900 CHAdeMO chargers installed in 96 countries.
-These included 7,700 charging stations in Japan, 22,500 in Europe, 8,000 in North America, and 1,000 elsewhere.
-For the historic evolution of CHAdeMO installation, see above under History.
+Since then, CHAdeMO charger installation has expanded its geographical reach and in May 2023, the CHAdeMO Association stated that there were 57,800 CHAdeMO chargers installed in 99 countries.
+These included 9,600 charging stations in Japan, 31,600 in Europe, 9,400 in North America, and 7,000 elsewhere.

 As of January 2022, a total of 260 certified CHAdeMO charger models have been produced by 50 companies.